 Durban is one of South Africa’s best-loved holiday destinations.
 The postcard perfect beaches, year-round sunshine, uniquely Afro-Indian culture and fascinating historical heritage are waiting to be discovered.
-Our Durban guide includes useful travel tips, delicious dining destinations, a Durban spa guide and local’s favourite Durban attractions, suggestions on the top Durban hotels and the beaches on the Golden Mile.
+Our Durban guide includes useful travel tips, delicious dining destinations, a Durban spa guide, local’s favourite Durban attractions, suggestions on the top Durban hotels and the beaches on the Golden Mile.
 Discover what makes Durbs so special and why the New York Times rated Durban as a top 10 ‘must-visit’ destination.

 Make your stay in Durban a trip to remember with our top travel tips.
 With Tsogo Sun Hotels throughout the country, we offer travellers a local perspective.

 South Africa has 11 official languages with English spoken throughout the country.
 Up to 50% of the population of Durban have English as a first language.

 - "Goeie dag" - Afrikaans

 With its mix of cultures and languages it is no surprise that Durban has its own special sound.